tonomb/batu-energy/README.md

 1. Clone the repository
 2. Run `npm install` to install the dependencies
 3. Run `npm run dev` to start all apps
+4. Frontend Dashboard is hosted at `localhost:3000`
+6. API is hosted at `localhost:4000`

 ---